 The student should be able to do a well-placed (hips square, back straight, legs turned-out) balance on one foot en demi-pointe.
 This is more difficult en pointe, as the surface area for balancing is smaller and the strength requirements are greater.

-fully stretch or “point” the feet consistently while dancing.
+• fully stretch or “point” the feet consistently while dancing.
 Stretching the feet and ankles fully whenever they are not flat on the floor strengthens the muscles that pointe work requires.
-If the feet and ankles are consistently stretching to their maximum at all times, the dancer is not ready for pointe work.
+If the feet and ankles are not consistently stretching to their maximum at all times when not weight-bearing, the dancer will not be not ready for pointe work.

 Caulfield School of Dance is a performing arts academy with a distinguished reputation in the lower mainland of British Columbia, Canada and beyond.